138 Famous Warren Buffett Quotes. Money & Investing Explained

 Warren has never claimed to be a genius, and this refers to his belief that you do not need to be a rocket scientist, but you do need the right low-risk, insightful approach to evaluating companies and products.

 “I’ve seen more people fail because of liquor and leverage — leverage being borrowed money.
-You really don’t need leverage in this world much.
-If you’re smart, you’re going to make a lot of money without borrowing.”
+You don’t need leverage in this world much.
+If you’re smart, you’ll make much money without borrowing.”

-A warning from Buffett on the perils of trading stocks versus investing in great businesses.
-It is very fashionable to trade on leverage in Foreign Exchange, but it will lead to failure most of the time.
+Buffett warns about the perils of trading stocks instead of investing in great businesses.
+While it is fashionable to trade on leverage in Foreign Exchange, it will often lead to failure.

-“Stop trying to predict the direction of the stock market; the economy, interest rates, or elections.”
+“Stop trying to predict the stock market’s direction, the economy, interest rates, or elections.”

-Buffett does not try to make market predictions; he spends his time researching, acquiring, and running good companies.
+Buffett does not try to make market predictions; he researches, acquires, and runs good companies.
 The profits will then take care of themselves.

 “Growth and value investing are joined at the hip.”

-There is a perception that there are two key investing areas, firstly investing for growth, meaning fast-growing companies, usually startups.
-Secondly, value stocks are companies whose intrinsic value is below their current market value.
+There is a perception that there are two key investing areas.
+The first is investing for growth, which means investing in fast-growing companies, usually startups.
+The second is investing in value stocks, which are companies whose intrinsic value is below their current market value.

 “An investor should ordinarily hold a small piece of an outstanding business with the same tenacity that an owner would exhibit if he owned all of that business.”

-The point here is that as a business owner, you fight really hard to keep your business running and ideally growing.
-If you have a few bad months, you would not sell the business and try to buy another business.
-Buffett believes in long-term investing and therefore compares investing in stocks to be akin to owning a business.
-Do not sell as soon as you see a dark cloud on the horizon.
+The point here is that as a business owner, you fight hard to keep your business running and, ideally, growing.
+If you have a few bad months, you will not sell the business and try to buy another business.
+Buffett believes in long-term investing and compares investing in stocks to owning a business.
+Do not sell when you see a dark cloud on the horizon.

-This is good guidance on the mental side of investing; only buy shares of a company if you are passionate about the results the business will bring.
+This is good guidance on the mental side of investing; only buy company shares if you are passionate about the results the business will bring.
 Also, if a business is great, load up on stocks.

 “Be fearful when others are greedy and greedy when others are fearful.”